caotianlang/SkyIDE/README.md

 # SkyIDE
  An IDE

-author : caotianlang , a middle school student in China
+author :  Cao Tianlang , a middle school student from China

-This  ide is made of Electron!
+This IDE is made of Electron!

 If you like it, please give me a star!
 Thanks